lol1ma/La-Pronto-Project/README.md

 - Online menu loaded from JSON with search and category filtering
 - Shopping cart with product options and multiple sizes
-- Secure payment flow with QuickPay
+- Payment flow with QuickPay integration
 - Automatic email confirmations for both customer and restaurant
 - Admin panel for managing menu items, prices, opening hours, scheduled closures and discount codes
 - Delivery zone calculation using the Nominatim Geocoding API
 - Danish and English language support
-- Responsive design for desktop, tablet and mobile (iOS & Android)
+- Responsive design for desktop, tablet and mobile

 ## Tech Stack